 Paul Hawkins And The Awkward Silences

-Paul Hawkins And The Awkward Silences are outsider pop mavericks led by a maverick author and songwriter who combines smartly unconventional Daniel Johnston-esque pop songs with intense, comical and inspired live performances pitched somewhere between Ian Dury, Iggy Pop and the Flaming Lips.
+Paul Hawkins And The Awkward Silences are outsider pop mavericks led by author and songwriter PH who combines smartly unconventional Daniel Johnston-esque pop songs with intense, comical and inspired live performances pitched somewhere between Ian Dury, Iggy Pop and the Flaming Lips.

 As a disabled musician, Hawkins is passionate about improving access for deaf and disabled performers and gig-goers and for this reason the Awkward Silences provide captioned lyrics at all of their gigs.
 You can read more about why they do this and how it works here.

 Notoriously camera-shy there are no photos of the band.
 If one ever surfaces dear reader we shall publish forthwith.